cognitedata/neat/docs/tutorials/data-modeling-lifecycle/part-3-extending-enterprise-model.md

 Alice and Svein Harald have a discussion about the new concepts.
 Alice suggests that they should add an index to the `name` and `sources` properties in the `TimeseriesForecastProduct` to ensure that the queries are performant.
-Svein Harald agrees and they add index to the `name` and `sources` properties in the `Properties` sheet.
+Svein Harald agrees, and they add index to the `name` and `sources` properties in the `Properties` sheet.

+In addition, Alice ensures that the new property `powerForecast` in the `EnergyArea` and `GeneratingUnit` views are in new containers `EnergyArea2` and `GeneratingUnit2` respectively.
+This is because Svein Harald is doing an addition to the Enterprise model, and changing the existing containers would be a rebuild of the model.

 After the implementation is done, Alice validates the solution model by running the `Validate Rules` workflow with the new spreadsheet as input.
 The validation is successful, and the extension model is ready to be deployed.